About our research agenda

 Empowerment) – a community focused plan for Aboriginal affairs.

-perhaps, historic shift in emphasising hope over despair, aspiration over services, and placing the transformation of the relationship between
+and, perhaps, historic shift in emphasising hope over despair, aspiration over services, and placing the transformation of the relationship

 Our agenda reflects our desire for a new narrative in Aboriginal affairs and demonstrates our commitment to embedding Aboriginal voices and perspectives

 into policy development and implementation.
 We cannot do this on our own.
 The extended research community will be critical in delivering the